NewalexOA/5DHUB_Introductory-task-fastapi/README.md

 - Redirect users to the original URL when they access the shortened URL.
 - Database support with SQLAlchemy (default is SQLite, easily configurable for PostgreSQL).
 - Fully asynchronous with FastAPI for high performance.
+- Configurable constants for short URL generation in `constants.py`.

 ## Prerequisites